 No matter how prepared you think you are for college life, you may feel anxious when you arrive on campus—even flat-out panicked.
 But not to worry.
 Here's some advice from those who have "gone before."

 You may wonder about making friends at college.
 Many people do.
 But you'll discover soon enough there are plenty of potential friends to meet.

 What do you enjoy experiencing with others?
 Whether that's rock climbing or the camaraderie of a Greek society, chances are excellent you'll meet people you have much in common with.
 On the other hand, one of the big benefits of college is meeting new kinds of people, so going outside your comfort zone might surprise you.
 If you are a gamester whiz, maybe a rock climbing class will open up a whole world for you.

-Even in bigger colleges, you will see the same people in your dining hall, dorms, and classes.
-In one of our Student Profiles, a student describes making friends while studying in the library.
-Even hanging out with students you meet in your dorm hallway is an easy way to make friends.
+Even in bigger colleges, you will likely see the same people in your dining hall, dorms, and classes.
+Hanging out with students you meet in your dorm hallway is an easy way to make friends.

 The important thing is to take that first step.
 Don't hole up in your room.
 Cut back on solitary amusements, such as computer games.
 Introduce yourself.
 Invite new friends out.
 Even something as simple as wearing a friendly face can get the ball rolling.

 It typically takes a semester or quarter to hit your stride.
 Looking back on those early days you may very well shake your head and wonder what all the fuss was about.
 You might even feel a little nostalgic!
 A few students, however, may feel overwhelmed and homesick for a while.
 They may miss their parents, friends, even the family dog.
 They may find that going to college is not quite what they expected.

 If this turns out to be you, take advantage of on-campus counseling services.
 Virtually all colleges have such services.
 Your health center staff can help you get started.
 They are highly experienced at helping students just like you.

 Managing Your Time at College